ECO Institute 2021: Nature-Based Routines for Outdoor Classrooms

 About the Instructor(s)

 North Branch Nature Center is a nationally recognized leader in nature-based education for children and adults.
 Our place-based and inquiry-based philosophy recognizes nature as our most dynamic, enriching, rigorous, and inclusive classroom.
 Healthy, inspired learning and development depends on immersive, curiosity-driven nature exploration, cultivated by expert teaching and mentorship.
 From our acclaimed Forest Preschool and Educating Children Outdoors (ECO) flagship programs, to our summer camps, community workshops, and professional institutes, NBNC offers a lifetime of learning and growth through deepened connections with the environment.
-This program is led by NBNC Director of Education Amy Butler, and elementary school teacher and nature-based educator Brenda Hartshorn.
+This program is led by NBNC Director of Education Amy Butler, and nature-based elementary school educators including Brenda Hartshorn and other partners.

 Lodging & Meals